konovod/multiarray/README.md

 end

 # Years = 2020..2035
-# for now, ranges are not allowed in generics syntax, so here is a hack^
+# for now, ranges are not allowed in generics syntax, so here is a hacky way:
 declare_range_enum(Years, 2020, 2035)
+# is equivalent to
+# Enum Years
+# Y2020 = 2020
+# Y2021 = 2021
+# ...
+# Y2035 = 2035
+# end

 # create array with indexes being Range and Enum
-# for now, variadic generics are a problem, so type name should include number of dimensions
+# for now, variadic generics are a problem, so type name must include number of dimensions
 # up to 6 dimensions are supported.
 consumption = MultiArray2(Float64, Years, Seasons).new(0.0)